ryanfer123/Ryanfer123/README.md

 # Ryan Fernandes- Portfolio

 Welcome to my personal portfolio repository!
 I am a first year computer science engineering student studying at VIT Vellore with a strong foundation in problem-solving, critical thinking, and teamwork.
-I have experience in programming languages such as python, MATLAB and tool like OrCAD Capture CIS.
+I have experience in programming languages such as python, MATLAB, C and tool like OrCAD Capture CIS.
 This repository showcases my journey, projects and contributions.

 ## Table of contents